eclipse-sumo/sumo/docs/web/docs/Simulation/Routing.md

 Sometimes it is useful to customize route search for different [vehicle classes](../Definition_of_Vehicles%2C_Vehicle_Types%2C_and_Routes.md#abstract_vehicle_class) or [vehicle types](../Definition_of_Vehicles%2C_Vehicle_Types%2C_and_Routes.md#vehicle_types) with additional information while still taking travel times into account.

 For this use case the element `<preference>` can be loaded from additional files (with option **--additional-files**).
-Preferenes are defined with the following attributes
+Preferences are defined with the following attributes

 | Attribute Name  | Value Type        | Description                            |
 | --------------- | ----------------- | -------------------------------------- |